 Vision API service.

-To avoid unnecessary Google Cloud Platform charges, use the GCP Console to delete your Cloud Storage bucket (and your project) if you do not need them.
+To avoid unnecessary Google Cloud Platform charges, use the Cloud Console to delete your Cloud Storage bucket (and your project) if you do not need them.

 - See a list of all feature types and their uses.

 - Get started with the Vision API in your language of choice by using a Vision API Client Library.

 - Use the How-to guides to learn more about specific features, see example annotations, and get annotations for an individual file or image.

 - Learn about batch image and file (PDF/TIFF/GIF) annotation.

 - Work through the sample applications.

 - Browse more specific use cases on the community tutorials page.